How Does Additive Manufacturing Differ From Rapid Prototyping?

 Another key difference between additive manufacturing and rapid prototyping is that additive manufacturing is typically faster and more cost-effective than other rapid prototyping techniques.
 This is because 3D printing can create complex shapes and designs with minimal setup time or tooling costs.
 Rapid prototyping using other methods, such as CNC machining, may require more time and resources to set up and produce a prototype.

-Read More: Is Welding Additive Manufacturing?
+Read More: How Additive Manufacturing Works?

 What Are the Benefits of Additive Manufacturing?